 Under Construction at Atlantic Cape

-Parking at all three campuses is limited.
+Parking at the Mays Landing and Cape May County campuses is limited.
 Students, staff and visitors may have to walk from an overflow parking lot and should allow extra time and wear appropriate footwear.

 - Mays Landing Campus: All parking lots are open.
 Handicapped accessible parking spots in the small parking lot in front of D-building have been relocated to Parking Lot 2.
 Pedestrian traffic has been re-routed while construction on the STEM building is under way.
 Access to the Quad from Parking Lot 2 (D-Lot) is through D-building or the pathway between D-building and M-building.